The choice_covariates object defines the choice model covariates.

 A covariate design matrix contains the choice covariates of a decider at a

 choice occasion.
-It is of dimension J
+It is of dimension J x P, where J is

-the number of choice alternatives and P
+the number of choice alternatives and P the number of effects.
+See

-to compute the number P
+compute_P to compute the number P.

 Examples